Documentation of Kandozi-Chapra (Candoshi-Shapra) in Loreto, Peru

 Kandozi and Chapra communities.
 Chapra people’s contact with mainstream Peruvian culture is limited, as travel in the area is expensive and there is no established public or collective transport system.
 Christianity, introduced by SIL missionaries, does not seem to have been widely adopted.
 There are bilingual primary schools in many communities, and some secondary schools.

 The Chapra community is small and self-reliant.
-Their main contact is with the neighbouring Kandozi community, who speak a variety of the same language (see “Summary of deposit” above), and the Huambisa on the Morona River.
+Their main contact is with the neighbouring Kandozi community, who speak a variety of the same language (see “Summary of collection” above), and the Huambisa on the Morona River.
 They also have some contact with national Peruvian society in the towns of San Lorenzo and Yurimaguas.
 The area has been subject to pollution from oil extraction, and epidemic diseases including hepatitis, malaria and dengue (Surrallés 2007).
 The combined Kandozi and Chapra populations numbered 3,255 in the most recent census, taken in 2007 (INEI 2009).

 In spite of the limited contact with mainstream culture, the traditional knowledge and culture of the Chapra people is endangered.
 Schooling takes children away from learning traditional cultural practices, and modern entertainment such as pop music and movies are popular.
 Modern medicine is replacing traditional practices, and imported food is available in most communities.
 As such, this documentation project seeks to collect not just language data but also traditional stories and oral histories as a matter of urgency.